Spacious living room

 However, we would recommend that you understand this for yourself, so you are in a better position to calculate correctly and accurately the rebuild cost of your home.
 Here are two simple steps to do so:

-1. dummy House Rebuild Calculator: This tool is available from the Society of Chartered Surveyors Ireland to help consumers understand this gap cost.
+1. House Rebuild Calculator: This tool is available from the Society of Chartered Surveyors Ireland to help consumers understand this gap cost.
 You simply put in the basic measurements, location and key home details.
 It will then calculate the rebuild cost and provide an estimate.
 This is an estimated cost, but it will then show you if you have calculated the rebuild cost of your home correctly to compensate for hidden costs.

 2. Then visit MyAllianz to see the rebuild cost in your next renewal.
 There, you can adjust the insured amount and make sure you have correctly insured your property to minimize the risk of the inflationary gap impacting on any future claim.